 As far as the interior is concerned, Honda has done its best to utilize the interior space, which is why the dashboard is quite small.
 The dashboard comprises cup holders and mobile phone/wallet holding space, which makes driving much more convenient.
-Another great thing about Honda N-One is that it comes with the engine start/stop button.
-The speedometer is in typical Honda signature style, which is common across majority of Honda vehicles since 2005.
-Moreover, the multi-information display located within the speedometer shows car’s fuel average, outside temperature and fuel’s cruising range.
-Since Honda N-One is a car made for economy sector, it also has Eco function for optimal fuel consumption.
-The steering wheel is quite similar in design to that of eighth generation Honda Civic.
+Another great thing about the Honda N-One is that it comes with the engine start/stop button.
+The speedometer is in typical Honda signature style, which is common across the majority of Honda vehicles since 2005.
+Moreover, the multi-information display located within the speedometer shows a car’s fuel average, outside temperature, and fuel’s cruising range.
+Since Honda N-One is a car made for the economy sector, it also has Eco function for optimal fuel consumption.
+The steering wheel is quite similar in design to that of eighth-generation Honda Civic.
 It has volume control buttons on the left side and cruise control / paddle-shifter buttons on the right.
 The performance of Honda N-One’s AC is quite impressive and can be operated from its digital climate control.
 When it comes to the in-car entertainment system, there’s a 7” TFT Touchscreen with reverse camera.
-As far as the security is concerned, Honda N-One comes with immobilizer key, which makes it a secure car.
-The 12V charging socket in Honda N-One makes life easier for people travelling with gadgets.
+As far as security is concerned, Honda N-One comes with an immobilizer key, which makes it a secure car.
+The 12V charging socket in Honda N-One makes life easier for people traveling with gadgets.

 The car has a sofa seat in front that allows up to three adults to sit comfortably whenever required.
-The trunk storage capacity of Honda N-One isn’t too impressive.
+The trunk storage capacity of the Honda N-One isn’t too impressive.
 However, by folding the rear seats up, one may easily carry a lot of luggage.
 The overall headroom and rear legroom are quite decent.
-Even if you fully slide the front seats backwards, three adults can easily be accommodated on the back seat; which is primarily because of the flat bed.
+Even if you fully slide the front seats backward, three adults can easily be accommodated on the back seat; which is primarily because of the flatbed.

-Honda N-One comes with ABS brakes and 8 airbags (1 in steering wheel, 2 in side curtains, 2 in rear curtains, 1 in dashboard, 2 besides front passenger seat and driver’s seat)
+Honda N-One comes with ABS brakes and 8 airbags (1 in the steering wheel, 2 inside curtains, 2 in rear curtains, 1 in the dashboard, 2 beside front passenger seat and driver’s seat)

-The car comes with a turbocharged 660cc engine that is based on Earth Dreams Technology, just like ninth generation Honda Civic.
+The car comes with a turbocharged 660cc engine that is based on Earth Dreams Technology, just like the ninth-generation Honda Civic.
 We crossed many speed breakers during the test drive and found the car’s ground clearance to be quite decent.